 What is Fleet Management?

-Fleet management is all the things a company does to productively operate vehicles and labor in support of a remote business objective like freight hauling, emergency services or delivery.
-The goal of fleet management is to improve efficiency, reduce costs, and ensure compliance with government regulations.
-Where customers are involved, fleet management helps ensure a high quality customer experience.
+Fleet management is everything a company does to productively operate vehicles and labor to support a remote business objective like freight hauling, emergency services, or delivery.
+It aims to improve efficiency, reduce costs, and ensure compliance with government regulations.
+Where customers are involved, fleet management helps ensure a high-quality customer experience.

 All fleet companies (a.k.a. companies that manage commercial vehicles) practice some form of fleet management.
 Many of these companies use fleet management software to help them achieve their objectives.

 What does a fleet manager do?

 Fleet managers are responsible for managing all fleet operations, including but not limited to: